4 beginner investor mistakes to avoid

 How to avoid this mistake

-Rather than trying to wait for bargains and time the market, one strategy is to invest the same amount, on a regular basis—also known as dollar-cost averaging.
+Rather than trying to wait for bargains and time the market, one strategy is to invest the same amount on a regular basis—also known as dollar-cost averaging.
 This means that sometimes you buy when prices are high, and sometimes you buy when prices are low—over time, your purchase price of each investment averages out, and you don’t have to worry about whether you got a bargain or not.

 Mistake #4: thinking you need to be rich

 Some would-be investors avoid investing because they think you need to invest a lot of money.
 If you don’t have a lot of money, why bother?
+But remember that you can invest a little bit for the short or long term, and still have a chance at making some returns.

 How to avoid this mistake